 Participant Code of Conduct

-At all events organised at Nowhere, participants are responsible for their own behaviour and resolving their own issues.
+At all events organized at Nowhere, participants are responsible for their own behavior and resolving their own issues.

 Nowhere will not tolerate:

 - Physical abuse or harassment, hostile behavior, aggressive, threatening behavior,